hosseinnassiri/MessagePublisherSubscriber/README.md

 To have a template for implementing Publish / Subscribe pattern in .net using RabbitMQ as message broker, ready to be used in real applications.

 ## TODO
-1. add git hub action to the project
+1. add git hub action for CI / CD
-1. use docker compose for the whole project
 1. add healthcheck for subscriber

 ## Prerequisites